aleph2c/miros/doc/recipes.rst

 In this section I'll show you how you can use the miros library by layering more and more of its features into a simple program.
-This program will be arbitrary, it serves no purpose other than to show how to do the common things you will want to do when you build your own systems.
+This program will be arbitrary, it serves no purpose other than to show how to do some common things.

 .. contents::
   :local: